ouya99/min-qx/README.md

 # installation

-- use BINARY : latest MacOS build: https://github.com/ouya99/min-qx/releases/tag/v3.0.1
+- use BINARY : latest MacOS build: https://github.com/ouya99/min-qx/releases/tag/v3.0.1 - if not work on your machine (white screen), then do a build yourself

 or